tytysam/100-days-of-code/100-days-of-code-logger/src/pages/day-13.md

 ---
-title: "Docker, JSX, and create-react-app"
+title: "Portfolio Updates + Lifecycle Methods"
 day: "13"
 publishDate: "2021-02-21"
 thumbnailImage: "../images/day-13.png"
 shareText: "Diving back into React!"
-hashtags: ["100DaysOfCode", "Kubernetes", "Docker"]
+hashtags: ["100DaysOfCode", "React", "LifecycleMethods"]
 draft: false
 ---

-Made some coffee and dove straight into React this morning.

-Here's what I worked on:
+Made some coffee and started my morning by refactoring some portions of my portfolio site.
+Helped organize + eliminate some edge case issues with the responsiveness of some components.
+Also added a section highlighting some of my recent projects.

+Check out the updates to my portfolio <a href="http://www.tylercsamuelson.com/" target="_blank">here</a>.

-- Deepening my understanding of lifecycle methods
+After that, I spent some time deepening my understanding of lifecycle methods.
-- asfd
-- asdf
-- asdf